This article, Find the Best Portable Induction Burner of 2017--Reviews, was last updated January 2018.

 As you can see, the heating element definitely does not include the entire surface.

 The cooking area on all induction burners is clearly marked because proper pan placement is important to efficient operation.
-This does not mean the
+This does not mean the pan must be the same size or smaller to work on the burner.
+Principles of heat transfer make it possible to use larger pans with good results.

 In fact, it is not a drawback to have a 6-inch heating element or to have parts of a burner hotter than the rest--all cooking technology has limitations along these lines.
 For example, gas burners are also only about 6 inches in diameter, with the hottest parts where the flame contacts the pan (obviously, right?).
 This is why we stir food, or learn to adjust heat for whatever surface we're cooking on.